dmarmor/epichrome/README.md

 ## New in version 2.3.27

-- The built-in engine has been updated to Brave 1.21.73 and switched it to a universal binary for better performance on Apple Silicon machines.
+- The built-in engine has been updated to Brave 1.21.73.

 *Check out the [**change log**](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG.md") for the full list.*